Do You Need an Attorney for an Underage Drinking Charge?

 2. UNDERAGE DWU/DUI

-Since 21 is the legal drinking age in New Jersey, it logically follows that nobody under the age of the 21 should be allowed to operate a motor vehicle with alcohol in their system.
+Since 21 is the legal drinking age in New Jersey, it logically follows that nobody under the age of 21 should be allowed to operate a motor vehicle with alcohol in their system.
 New Jersey has a law that states exactly this.
 Anyone under 21 who operates a motor vehicle with a BAC (Blood Alcohol Content) of over .001% will be guilty of underage DWI.
-Furthermore, if the under-21 individual operates a motor vehicle with a BAC over .008%, the adult legal limit, they are also be subject to adult sentences, which are far more severe than underage DUI sentences.
+Furthermore, if the under-21 individual operates a motor vehicle with a BAC over .008%, the adult legal limit, they are also subject to adult sentences, which are far more severe than underage DUI sentences.

 3. PURCHASE OF ALCOHOL BY AN UNDERAGE INDIVIDUAL ON A LICENSED PREMISES